rust-lang/rust-by-example/src/expression/input.md

-In Rust, almost every statement is an expression, this mean that the statement returns a value.
+In Rust, almost every statement is an expression, this means that the statement returns a value.
 This may not always be desired, so the output can be suppressed by ending the expression with a semicolon `;`.